Zila Ghaziabad

 A full-blown gang war comes to life in the district of Ghaziabad with the rise of the rivalry between gangsters Fauji and Satbir.
 A corrupt policeman, Pritam Singh, is sent down to set things right.

 The film is based on the true story of the gang war that lasted between two groups in the 80s and 90s in Ghaziabad, India.

 Synopsis

-In the town of Ghaziabad, Brahmapal Choudhary (Paresh Rawal) is a corrupt chairman, and has connections with the gangster Fauji (Arshad Warsi), who is willing to do anything to make a quick buck.
-When Brahmapal refuses to pay up to 2 million for Fauji's sisters wedding, Fauji breaks their ties and leaves him.
-At the same time, Brahmapal befriends a polite teacher named Satbir (Vivek Oberoi) who also happens to be in a relationship with Brahmapal's daughter Suman (Charmy Kaur).
+In the town of Ghaziabad, Brahmapal Choudhary (Paresh Rawal) is a corrupt chairman and has connections with the gangster Fauji (Arshad Warsi), who is willing to do anything to make a quick buck.
+When Brahmapal refuses to pay up to $2 million for Fauji's sister's wedding, Fauji breaks their ties and leaves him.
+At the same time, Brahmapal befriends a polite teacher named Satbir (Vivek Oberoi), who also happens to be in a relationship with Brahmapal's daughter Suman (Charmy Kaur).

-Thinking that Brahmapal has replaced him with Satbir, Fauji becomes furious and joins forces with Rashid (Ravi Kishan), a politician and Brahmapal's rivalry.
+Thinking that Brahmapal has replaced him with Satbir, Fauji becomes furious and joins forces with Rashid (Ravi Kishan), a politician and Brahmapal's rival.